sgminer-dev/sgminer/doc/configuration.md

 *Default:* depends on `algorithm`; otherwise `10`.

+## Pool-specific configuration

+If you use any of these options for a pool, then **you must** set that option for every pool.
+This is necessary due to current poor implementation of sgminer config parser.

+### pool-algorithm

+Allows choosing the algorithm for a specific pool.
+See `algorithm`.

 ### pool-nfactor

 Overrides the default scrypt parameter N for a specific pool.
 See `nfactor`.

+### pool-intensity

+Overrides intensity.
+See `intensity`.

+### pool-xintensity

+Overrides xintensity.
+See `xintensity`.

+### pool-rawintensity

+Overrides rawintensity.
+See `rawintensity`.

 ## CLI-only options